History of Breeze Airways in Timeline

 On May 27, 2021, Breeze Airways officially launched its operations with its inaugural flight departing from Tampa International Airport and arriving at Charleston International Airport.

-On September 13, 2021, Breeze Airways announced that it had firmed options for an additional 20 A220-300 aircraft, bringing its total orders up to 80 aircraft of the type.
+On September 13, 2021, Breeze Airways announced it had exercised purchase options for an additional 20 A220-300 aircraft.

 October 2021: "Nicest" Ticket Type Announced

-In October 2021, Breeze Airways announced the "Nicest" ticket type to coincide with the launch of its Airbus A220-300 service in 2022, which introduced the airline's first class seating.
+In October 2021, Breeze Airways announced the "Nicest" ticket type to coincide with the launch of its Airbus A220-300 service in 2022, introducing the airline's first class seating.

 October 26, 2021: First Airbus A220-300 Delivered